rampage445/Bkash-Payment-Gateway-Django/README.md

 ## How does it work then?
 As you can see the user needs to call Create_payment.
 It will automatically guide the user.
 But before you call Create_payment function you need to have a valid token.
-So, from views.py just call the get_token function it will receive the token and automatically call the Create_payment function for you and leave everything to bkash.
+So, from views.py just call the get_token function it will receive the token and automatically call the Create_payment function for you.
+Then just leave everything to bkash.
 Their ui will guide the user to complete the payment.

 ## Don't Forget
 1. Make sure you save the transaction history(Ex. you may need to refund).
 So, I have a Transaction table here.